PACE-RAG: Patient-Aware Contextual and Evidence-Constrained RAG for Clinical Drug Recommendation: Methodology: PACE-RAG

 \subsection{Stage 2: Prescribing Tendency Analysis}

-Instead of analyzing the entire prescription history of retrieved patients, this stage conducts a targeted prescribing tendency analysis to isolate the direct impact of the specific symptom $f_i$.
-This approach prevents over-generalized recommendations of high-frequency drugs that lack of specific clinical evidence to the target symptom.
-For each query $f_i$, the model analyzes the corresponding retrieved cluster $P_i$ to extract $T_i$, a set of medications specific to the query along with their underlying rationales.
-To ensure high clinical fidelity and prevent hallucinations, the tendency analyzer $\phi$ enforces three rigorous criteria: \begin{itemize} \item \textbf{Isolation of focus-specific drugs:} The model extracts only medications directly relevant to $f_i$, filtering out general or routine drugs to isolate acute interventions. \item \textbf{Evidence-based rationale:} Each added medication must be supported by direct evidence relating to the target symptom $f_i$. \item \textbf{Null on uncertainty:} In the absence of explicit evidence attributing a drug to $f_i$, the output $T_i$ returns to an empty set ($\emptyset$). \end{itemize}
+Instead of analyzing the entire prescription history of retrieved patients, this stage conducts a targeted prescribing tendency analysis to isolate the direct impact of the clinical feature $f_i$.
+This approach prevents over-generalized recommendations of high-frequency drugs that lack specific clinical evidence for the clinical feature.
+For each clinical feature $f_i$, the model analyzes the corresponding retrieved cluster $P_i$ to extract $T_i$, a set of medications specific to the feature along with their underlying rationales.
+To ensure high clinical fidelity and prevent hallucinations, the tendency analyzer $\phi$ enforces three rigorous criteria: \begin{itemize} \item \textbf{Isolation of focus-specific drugs:} The model extracts only medications directly relevant to $f_i$, filtering out general or routine drugs to isolate feature-specific interventions. \item \textbf{Evidence-based rationale:} Each added medication must be supported by direct evidence relating to \add{the clinical feature $f_i$.} \item \textbf{Null on uncertainty:} In the absence of explicit evidence attributing a drug to $f_i$, the output $T_i$ returns to an empty set ($\emptyset$). \end{itemize}

-The total tendency set for the patient is defined as $T = \{T_1, T_2, \dots, T_n\}$, where each $T_i$ is derived as follows (prompt in appendix~\ref{app:prompts_tendency_analysis}):

-By centering the analysis exclusively on actionable interventions, this step precisely identifies evidence-based treatment adjustments.
-These extracted addition signals ($T$) subsequently serve as a strict validation boundary in the next refinement stage.
+The total tendency set for the patient is defined as $T = \{T_1, T_2, \dots, T_n\}$, where each $T_i$ is derived \add{from the corresponding clinical feature $f_i$ and retrieved patient cluster $P_i$} as follows (prompt in Appendix~\ref{app:prompts_tendency_analysis}): By centering the analysis exclusively on \add{feature-specific interventions,} this step identifies evidence-based treatment adjustments. \add{ These feature-specific tendency signals subsequently serve as evidence for refining whether to maintain, add, or remove medications in the next stage.
+By extracting only feature-relevant prescribing tendencies, PACE-RAG converts similar-patient retrieval into patient-specific medication evidence. }